 *Not officially ranked by J.D.
 Power due to eligibility restrictions

-Allstate ranks highly in the 2020 J.D.
+Allstate ranks above average in the 2021 J.D.
 Power Home Insurance Study, showing the company’s prioritization of client relationships.
 In addition to an A+ (Superior) financial strength rating from AM Best, Allstate offers a range of discounts.
 You might reduce your premium by up to 10%, for example, just by switching to Allstate.
 However, Allstate does have an above-average complaint index rating with the National Association of Insurance Commissioners (NAIC).

 Learn more: Allstate Insurance review